smoni19/CV/README.md

 **ELeather** (Dec '19 - Aug '21)
 _QC Laboratory Technician_

+- In this role, I worked in a team and often on my own to prepare samples and test them to international standards and those set by our customers, including Nike.
-- In this role, I took the initiative to create VBA macros in Excel to make daily data related tasks more efficient for myself and the others in my team.
+- I took the initiative to create VBA macros in Excel to make daily data management tasks more efficient for myself and the others in my team as well as those in other departments.

 ## Skills